|

 offers and ways to earn thousands of pounds without even raising

+a finger.
 This personal inconvenience is, however, just one side of

 a growing problem.
 Spam is costing companies large sums of

 money in lost productivity and placing IT managers in a dilemma.
+Just dealing with it costs US businesses $10 billion a year.
+A research suggests that by the year 2007 every user would

+be receiving 10-plus emails a day.
 The volume of spam is fast approaching 350bn pieces a year

 in the US alone.
 Since it can be sent free, there are no limits